 For details, refer to the Technical Rules of the various sporting disciplines.

-4. FIM SUSTAINABILITY TROPHY
+4. FIM ENVIRONMENTAL TROPHY

-In order to encourage a greater awareness of sustainability concerns, the FIM has created a Sustainability Trophy to reward a significant contribution to the sustainability of motorcycling in general.
-Bases are detailed in the FIM Awards & Recognition Guidelines.
+In order to encourage a greater awareness of environmental concerns, the FIM has created an Environmental Trophy to reward a significant contribution to the protection of the environment.